PyArrow comes with an abstract filesystem interface, as well as concrete implementations for various storage types.

 CLASSPATH: must contain the Hadoop jars.
 You can set these using:

-Using fsspec-compatible filesystems¶
+Using fsspec-compatible filesystems with Arrow¶

 The filesystems mentioned above are natively supported by Arrow C++ / PyArrow.
 The Python ecosystem, however, also has several filesystem packages.
 Those packages following the fsspec interface can be used in PyArrow as well.